easolhq/easolhq.github.io/docs/reference/objects/product/variant/index.md

 # variant.prices

-Returns an array containing the [prices]({% link docs/reference/objects/product/price.md %}) of each tier of this variant in the current user's currency.
+Returns an array containing the [prices]({% link docs/reference/objects/product/price.md %}) of each tier of this variant in the current customer's currency.

 {% raw %}
 ```liquid